ByGregMarine/bygregmarine.com/content/blog/balance.md

 So, what is up with this "come to Jesus" moment for me?!?
 Well, I would have to say it is all about how Jesus lived.
 He questioned the teachings of the church of the day, He loved everyone, and He was LOVE!
 Although I am not Jesus, or close to even perfect for that matter, I can completely related to questioning what I have been taught by the church, how to love everyone, and how to be LOVE for someone else.

-Three failed marriages, and six church congregations later, I'm still looking for my place in Christianity.
+Three failed marriages, and seven church congregations later, I'm still looking for my place in Christianity.
 I have certainly not lost my faith in a higher power.
-More than anything, I would say I have lost faith in other people.
+More than anything, I would say I have lost faith in other people’s use of religion.
 Especially those who worship the religion over the deity the religion is based on.
 There is very little balance between service and faith when it came to the congregations I have been a part of.
 And I feel balance is the important piece of the puzzle missing for me.

 # Yin and Yang